zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 ------------------------

-LiveDocx is a *SOAP* service that allows developers to generate word processing documents by combining structured data from *PHP* with a template, created in a word processor.
+LiveDocx is a *SOAP* service that allows developers to generate word processing documents by combining structured textual or image data from *PHP* with a template, created in a word processor.
 The resulting document can be saved as a *PDF*, *DOCX*, *DOC*, *HTML* or *RTF* file.
 LiveDocx implements `mail-merge`_ in *PHP*.

-The family of ``ZendService\LiveDocx`` components provides a clean and simple interface to the `LiveDocx API`_ and additionally offers functionality to improve network performance. ``ZendService\LiveDocx`` is part of the official Zend Framework family, but has to be downloaded and installed in addition to the core components of the Zend Framework.
-Please refer to GitHub at https://github.com/zendframework/ZendServiceLiveDocx for download and installation instructions.
+The family of ``ZendService\LiveDocx`` components provides a clean and simple interface to *LiveDocx Free*, *LiveDocx Premium* and *LiveDocx Fully Licensed* and additionally offers functionality to improve network performance.

+``ZendService\LiveDocx`` is part of the official Zend Framework family, but has to be downloaded and installed in addition to the core components of the Zend Framework, as do all other service components.
+Please refer to `GitHub (ZendServiceLiveDocx)`_ for download and installation instructions.

 In addition to this section of the manual, to learn more about ``ZendService\LiveDocx`` and the backend *SOAP* service LiveDocx, please take a look at the following resources: